 It’s an unfortunate circumstance that many veterans who return home are unable to afford housing.
-At GCVF, we feel strongly about the well-being and livelihood of veterans in our community; therefore, through our Housing & Financial Assistance program, we aim to help transitioning and currently homeless veterans find suitable housing.
-We accomplish this by in a variety of ways:
+At GCVF, we feel strongly about the well-being and livelihood of veterans in our community.
+Therefore, through our Housing and Financial Assistance program, we aim to help transitioning and currently homeless veterans find suitable housing.
+We accomplish this in a variety of ways:

 - Partnering with local landlords in order to secure affordable housing options.

 - Coordinating with VA Supportive Services for Veteran Families (SSVF) to promote access to mainstream programs targeting homelessness.